-Rand may no longer work for Moz, but his insightful analysis of SEO trends is still worth paying attention to as part of a tightly curated SEO feed.
+Rand may no longer work for Moz, but his insightful analysis of SEO trends is still worth paying attention to as part of a tightly curated SEO and social media marketing feed.

 Brian Dean doesn’t upload to YouTube as often as he used to, but on his channel are a huge amount of informative videos about SEO.
 If you enjoyed the Backlinko blog, you’ll love these videos.